svaloumas/valet/README.md

 A `pipeline` is a sequence of jobs that need to be executed in a specified order, one by one.
 Every job in the pipeline can be assigned with a different task and parameters, and each task callback can optionally use the results of the previous task in the job sequence.
-A pipeline can also be scheduled to be executed some time in the future, or run immediately.
+A pipeline can also be scheduled to be executed sometime in the future, or run immediately.

 <a name="architecture"/>

 ## Architecture

-The user-defined callback functions can live in any repo and should be registered to your own build of `valet`.
-To unlock this level of flexibility, the service is provided as a Go `pkg` rather than a `cmd`, enabling the callbacks registration before building the executable.
+Your callback functions can live in any repo and should be registered to your own build of `valet`.
+To unlock this level of flexibility, the service is provided as a Go `pkg` rather than a `cmd`, enabling the task registration before building the executable.

+Internally, the service consists of the following components.

+* Server - Exposes a RESTful API to enable communication with the outer world.
+* Job queue - A FIFO queue that supports the job queuing mechanism of the service.
+* Scheduler - Responsible for dispatching the jobs from the job queue to the worker pool and of course for scheduling the tasks for future execution.
+* Worker pool - A number of available go-routines, responsible for the concurrent execution of the jobs.
+* Repository - The storage system where jobs and their results persist.

-Its design strives to follow the hexagonal architecture pattern and to support modularity and extendability.
+The design strives to follow the hexagonal architecture pattern and to support modularity and extendability.

 So far, `valet` provides the following interfaces and can be configured accordingly to function with any of the listed technologies.